-Resources for middle-income housing development are particularly limited.
+Resources for middle-income and so-called "workforce" housing development are particularly limited.

 Most programs address households with incomes of up to 60% or 80% of Area Median Income (AMI, a federally defined measure of income calculated regionally).
 On Cape Cod, households with higher incomes are often also struggling to afford housing, given the competition for housing from the vacation market.
-Housing costburdens may be high and homes may simply be unavailable for households making up to 150% or 200% AMI.
+Housing cost-burdens may be high and homes may simply be unavailable for households making up to 150% or 200% AMI.
 There are a handful of public funding sources that address the needs of middle-income households, typically up to 120% AMI.
 These resources are especially scarce and competitive.
-Not all communities have made the most of available resources for these incomes.
-This includes the short-term rental Community Impact Fee, which has been used for middle-income housing, though revenues from this fee are typically low.
-Beyond the lack of sources and beyond the scope of this memo: subsidizing middle-income housing is not accounted for in the state's Subsidized Housing Inventory, which impacts the Chapter 40B Comprehensive Permit process.
-This acts as a disincentive for middleincome investment, since municipalities are not "rewarded" for this investment by the state in this way.